 Readings

-- The Manual of the Church Temperance Society of the Protestant Episcopal Church.
-NY: The Society, 1882.
+- Church Temp Soc.
+The Manual of the Church Temperance Society of the Protestant Episcopal Church.
+NY: The Soc, 1882.

 - Proposed Excise Bill for the State of New York.
 NY: The Society, 1885.